ChainAgnostic/varsig/README.md

 ### 3.3 Signature Header

 The prefix of the signature algorithm.
 This is often the [multicodec](https://github.com/multiformats/multicodec) of the associated public key, but MAY be unique for the signature type.
+The code MAY live outside the multicodec table.
+This field MUST act as a discriminant for how many expected fields come in the varsig body, and what each of them mean.

 ### 3.4 Varsig Body